Psharp1004/Checker-Game/README.md

 # Checker-Game
 CS2ME3 Project

-This is an american checker board-game with GUI written in Java with Swing.
+This is an american checker board-game with an intuitive GUI written in Java with Swing.

 ## Tools
 Eclipse IDE for Java Developers